sushil-great/Piratezparty/mobile-pc/Mods-Cracks.md

 2. Browse with uBlock Origin at all times to block popups and ads, thus avoiding any malicious downloads.

 3. Is this release/file safe?
    If you have any doubt you can run it in VM Or Sandbox to test it.
-For android you can use shelter (https://github.com/PeterCxy/Shelter)or Island (https://github.com/oasisfeng/island/) and stuff like that as well.
+For android you can use [shelter](https://github.com/PeterCxy/Shelter) or [Island](https://github.com/oasisfeng/island/) and stuff like that as well.

-4. Read this for better understanding of how to avoid viruses - Thesis On Zero Day Cracked Software, Games & Online Scanner Virus Detection (https://onehack.us/t/thesis-on-zero-day-cracked-software-games-online-scanner-virus-detection/96856)
+4. Read this for better understanding of how to avoid viruses - [Thesis On Zero Day Cracked Software, Games & Online Scanner Virus Detection](https://onehack.us/t/thesis-on-zero-day-cracked-software-games-online-scanner-virus-detection/96856)

 # Websites for Mod apks(DDL)